nvpro-samples/nvpro_core/nvvk/README.md

 **ProfilerVK** derives from **nvh::Profiler** and uses `vkCmdWriteTimestamp` to measure the gpu time within a section.

-If profiler.setMarkerUsage(true) was used then it will make use of `vkCmdDebugMarkerBeginEXT` and `vkCmdDebugMarkerEndEXT` for each section so that it shows up in tools like NsightGraphics and renderdoc.
+If profiler.setLabelUsage(true) was used then it will make use of `vkCmdDebugMarkerBeginEXT` and `vkCmdDebugMarkerEndEXT` for each section so that it shows up in tools like NsightGraphics and renderdoc.